Archaeologists Find Lost Temple of Zeus in Turkey After 40 Years

 Limyra is located 9 kilometers northeast of Finike.
 The ancient city sprawled at the foot of Mount Toçak, where endless springs carve their way through the landscape.
 These waters once nourished the city, which was a political center of Lycia during the reign of Pericles and later became an episcopal center in the Byzantine period.
 Today, this archaeological site is known for its dense network of rock-cut tombs, fortifications, and monumental structures, such as the heroön tomb of Pericles of Limyra, Roman baths, and a colonnaded street.

-For a long time, one crucial element was missing from this landscape—the main of Zeus.
+For a long time, one crucial element was missing from this landscape—the main temple of Zeus.

 The archaeological work focused on the western part of the settlement.
-Here, beneath layers of architectural debris and later constructions, the team stumbled upon the eastern facade of the temple, featuring a 15-meter central entrance.
+Here, beneath layers of architectural debris and later constructions, the team uncovered the eastern façade of the temple, featuring a 15-meter-wide central entrance.
 This indicates that it was a grand temple situated along the main axis of the city.

 Researchers also uncovered a striking detail: during the Byzantine period, a defensive wall was built directly above the temple.
 Today, the sanctuary is hidden beneath a private orange grove, as reported by Arkeonews.

-Ceramic found in the temple area are changing academic perceptions of the earliest stages of Limyra’s development.
+Ceramics found in the temple area are changing how scholars think about the earliest stages of Limyra’s development.
 According to archaeologists, human activity in this region began around 5,000 years ago—much earlier than previously thought.